 IMU

 An inertial measurement unit (IMU) uses internal sensors to collect information about the direction and speed at which a device is moving.
-While IMUs are light devices and so don’t generate very much carbon dioxide (but still more than GPS), it may require many other components in order to operate while also emitting some heat, which can lead to more energy being used at a faster rate than collected.
+While IMUs are light devices and so don’t generate very much carbon dioxide (but still more than GPS), they may require many other components in order to operate, while also emitting some heat, which can lead to more energy being used at a faster rate than collected.

-How we can make mobile mapping (even) more sustainable
+How can we make mobile mapping (even) more sustainable

 As with any technology-driven endeavor, it inevitably comes with a price.
 In the case of mobile mapping, there is one main factor that has to be considered and improved: carbon emissions from vehicle use.